treeman/jonashietala/posts/2020-04-30-writing_a_pollen_lexer_in_pygments.markdown

 ],
 ```

-We could do more here, but we're preparing for the future where we can also match against an optional `[...]` after the variable, so we'll delegate to another state.
-The `('#pop', 'curly-start')` essentially means we'll replace the `post-magic` state with the `curly-start` state.
+We could do more here, but we're preparing for the future where we can also match against an optional `[...]` after the variable, so we'll delegate to another state. `('#pop', 'curly-start')`{.python3} essentially means we'll replace the current state `post-magic` with the new `curly-start` state.

 ```{.python3}
 'curly-start': [